-future auxiliaries “shall”, “will”.
+Future auxiliaries “shall”, “will”.
 We mean only auxiliary verbs, because “shall” and “will”, like other modal verbs, cannot be contracted.
 Grammatical meaning being a part of a grammatical category may be expressed by different ways divided into two groups: synthetic ways (affixes-suffixes, prefixes, infixes) and analytical ways (auxiliary verbs, prepositions, articles.
 Unlike other grammarians (Kaushanskaya & Rayevska et al.), we think they are formed in three ways: analytically (shall do, will do), synthetically (starts, does) or both analytically and synthetically (will be doing).
-The future tense forms are the main grammatical way of expressing future action and they are formed in an analytical way—by means of future auxiliaries “shall” and “will” or ’ll.
-Moreover, Present Simple, Present Continuous, Future Continuous, Future Perfect, Future Perfect Continuous also express future action.
-The Present Simple is formed synthetically, while others-either analytically or synthetically.
-By giving the paradigm of the future tense forms in English we can determine which one is built analytically or synthetically, and which ones-both analytically and synthetically.
+The future tense forms are the main grammatical way of expressing future action and they are formed analytically—utilizing future auxiliaries “shall” and “will” or ’ll.
+Moreover, Present Simple, Present Continuous, Future Continuous, Future Perfect, and Future Perfect Continuous also express future action.
+The Present Simple is formed synthetically, while others are analytically or synthetically.
+By giving the paradigm of the future tense forms in English we can determine which one is built analytically or synthetically, and which ones-both both analytically and synthetically.

 Musayev’s Viewpoint about the Mutual Relationship between the Synthetic and Analytical Ways of Future Tense

 Musayev, the Azerbaijani linguist, states that each of the ways could be the object of investigation.
 From this point of view he investigated the mutual relationship between the synthetic and analytical ways.
 It is worth mentioning his opinion about the ways of expressing future tense.
-Musayev considers (that sculan and willan were used as lexemes in old English: in middle English they were used as auxiliary verbs in the form of ‘shall’, ‘will’ denoting future; in Modern English-have changed into affixes “’ll” denoting future action.
+Musayev considers (that sculan and willan were used as lexemes in old English: in middle English they were used as auxiliary verbs in the form of ‘shall’, ‘will’ denoting future; in Modern English have changed into affixes “’ll” denoting future action.
 We cannot agree with Musayev concerning that point. ’ll cannot be considered grammatical inflection.
 Every grammatical inflection is a grammatical form expressing grammatical meaning.
 The inflection expressing tense category is to be added to the verb, not to the noun or pronoun.
 So, there is a contrast in Musayev’s explanation.
 It is undeniable that ’ll had derived from “shall” “will”, but in our opinion it is not an inflection but a contracted form of future auxiliaries like had-’d, have-’ve, it is-it’s etc. Moreover, all grammatical inflections are added to the stem of the word they refer to, not the preceding or following words e.g., open+ed, open+s, open+ing etc. As it is seen from the examples, no inflection is used with the verb through apostrophe.
 Thus, not all the arguments concerning the future are rather convincing.
-Basing on the examples from modern fiction we can explain it with the fact that “shall” and “will” don’t always keep their original meaning.
+Based on the examples from modern fiction we can explain it with the fact that “shall” and “will” don’t always keep their original meaning.
 They can express future time without having any shades of modal meaning.
 In that case we call them future auxiliaries.
 Nevertheless, we cannot deny the existence of modals “shall” and “will”: as modal verbs with their original meaning they are widely used in Modern English.
 But like other modal verbs they always have additional meaning of futurity.
 So we should bear in mind that auxiliary verbs “shall” and “will” (denoting future) and modal verbs “shall” and “will” (denoting volition, insistence, intention, prohibition) are grammatical homonyms.

 Close’s Viewpoint about the Future Tense and Its Ways of Classification